cs123-stanford/cs123-stanford-2024/docs/schedule/labs/fall-24/lab-2.rst

 4. Change all the 12 occurances of ``homing_kp`` values to ``1.0`` and ``homing_kd`` values to ``0.1`` in the ``~/ros2_ws/src/pupper_v3_description/description/components.xacro`` file.

-**DELIVERABLE** Why do you think that there are 12 occurances of these values in the xacro file?
+**DELIVERABLE:** Why do you think that there are 12 occurances of these values in the xacro file?
 What do you think that changing them from the previous value does?

 Part 3: Understanding the Code Structure
 ----------------------------------------